 Subject-specific online treaty collections also can be good sources for status information and updates on multilateral treaties, whether or not the U.S. is a party.
 Click on the link above for a directory of subject-specific treaty collections that are accessible online.

-- State Department -- Office of the Assistant Legal Advisor for Treaty Affairs.
+- State Department -- Office of Treaty Affairs

-As a last resort, if all else fails, you may contact the Office of the Assistant Legal Advisor for Treaty Affairs by phone (202-647-1345) for clarification on the status of a treaty or agreement.
+As a last resort, if all else fails, contact the State Department's Office of Treaty Affairs by email (email@example.com) for clarification on the status of a particular treaty or agreement.

 Treaties That Never Entered Into Force

 - Unperfected Treaties of the United States of America, 1776-1976.
 Call No. KZ236 .A5

 This 9-volume set includes the texts of treaties concluded by the U.S. between 1776 and 1976 that, for various reasons, never entered into force.
 Content is arranged chronologically by date of signature.
 Each volume has its own subject index.
 The final volume includes a cumulative subject index.

 The U.S. Senate website maintains this webpage, which includes a list of all treaties submitted for ratification that were rejected by the Senate in a recorded vote.
 The treaties are listed in chronological order, along with the outcome of the vote.
 Note that this list only includes treaties that have been voted upon and rejected.
 It does not include treaties that have been submitted for ratification but never put to a vote or subsequently withdrawn.